Almost split Kac-Moody groups over ultrametric fields: Valuations and affine (bordered) apartments

 For $\qa\in\QD$ and $k\in\R$, we sometimes say that $M(\qa,k)$ (resp. $D(\qa,k)$) is a {\it true} or {\it ghost} wall (resp. half-apartment), according to the fact that $k\in\QL_\qa$ or $k\not\in\QL_\qa$.

 \begin{enonce*}[definition]{\quad5) Remarks} a) Actually these imaginary roots or walls will be used only to define enclosures, hence facets and chimneys (\ref{2.4}).
+So making a difference between true or ghost imaginary walls is often useless, \eg in the case of \ref{2.3b}, see \ref{2.4}.1.
 It would be possible to modify the vectorial facets (hence the sectors, facets, chimneys,...) with $\QD_{im}$ (as in \ref{1.12}) in the relatively imaginary case (this changes nothing in the tamely imaginary case).
 But it seems useless for us: see \ref{1.13}.4 and section \ref{s6}.

-b) Let $\qf$ be an automorphism of $\A$. then $\vect\qf$ stabilizes $\QD_{im}^+$ and $\QD_{im}^-$ or exchanges them if $\qf$ is a Weyl automorphism (by definition) or if $\QD$ is generated by $\QF$ \cite[4.2.15, 4.2.20 and 2.4.1]{By-96}.
+b) Let $\qf$ be an automorphism of $\A$.
+Then $\vect\qf$ stabilizes $\QD_{im}^+$ and $\QD_{im}^-$ or exchanges them if $\qf$ is a Weyl automorphism (by definition) or if $\QD$ is generated by $\QF$ \cite[4.2.15, 4.2.20 and 2.4.1]{By-96}.
 We say in general that $\qf$ is {\it imaginary-compatible} if $\vect\qf(\QD^+_{im})=\QD^\pm_{im}$ and $\qf$ permutes the imaginary walls (automatic \eg if $\QL_\qa=\R$, $\forall\qa\in\QD_{im}$).

 \end{enonce*}